Vegan Oatmeal Muffins

 • Chocolate Chip Muffins: Add up to 1/2 cup chocolate chips to the batter before baking.

-• Vanilla: Add up to 2 tsp vanilla extract with the wet ingredients.
+• Vanilla: Add up to 2 teaspoon vanilla extract with the wet ingredients.

-• Other Add-Ins: Add up to 1/2 cup raisins, cranberries, chopped apricots, chopped pecans, sunflower seeds or coconut.
+• Other Add-Ins: Add up to 1/2 cup raisins, cranberries, chopped apricots, chopped nuts like pecans, sunflower seeds or coconut.

 Maple syrup, brown sugar, applesauce and almond milk mixed into a brown mixture in a mixing bowl with a wooden spoon resting in it.